Break the silence on menopause at work – download your FREE report now.

 Why do you believe wellbeing is so important in a workplace?

-Sarah: Whether positive or negative, I think wellbeing ultimately affects everyone, not just a small demographic of the company.
+Sarah: Whether good or bad, everyone has mental health and wellbeing, not just a small demographic of the company.
 It has to be a focus to make sure employers are supporting their employees in the best way they can, whether from a productivity, efficiency, or employee experience perspective.
 Setting up a workplace where people can thrive is important and it's what employees are looking for in their job roles.
 In order to attract and retain talent, it has to be a focus.

 What are the risks of not investing in employee wellbeing for a workplace?

 Sarah: Without prioritising wellbeing, I think employers end up having a culture that doesn't support their teams’ mental health and wellbeing.
-This will then impact their productivity, their sickness and absence rate, which in turn links to higher turnover and increased costs to the company.
+This will then have an impact on their productivity, their sickness and absence rate, which in turn links to higher turnover and increased costs to the company.

 How do you help businesses going forward?

 Sarah: After we deliver the workplace wellbeing audit report, it's up to the company whether they want us to implement the recommendations or not.
 From our years of experience as HR professionals, we know what works within companies, and from a mental health perspective, we also take advice from reputable organisations such as Mind.
-Ultimately, it’s really all about getting leaders to communicate within the business and opening up communication around mental health and wellbeing for psychological safety.
+Ultimately, the first step is often getting leaders to open up communication within the business around mental health and get wellbeing to create an environment of psychological safety.

 Want to add oomph to your wellbeing processes?